Sebastianchr22/Individual-form-dsl/README.md

 	form
 	shortText 'Enter full name' length >= 10 + 10 / 5 + 20/2
 	number 'Enter legal age' is >= 3+6*3

+The way simpler option is still supported, where the following BNF will produce an identical form

+	form
+	shortText 'Enter full name' length >= 22 number 'Enter legal age' is >= 21

+Ofcause options are important and therefore the two options of hardcoding numbers for validation and computing math for input validation is supported.